Meta Teen Ad Targeting Restrictions & Parental Controls 2026 — What Advertisers Must Know About Age-Gated Campaigns

 Accuracy and Limitations

-For age-restricted campaigns (alcohol, gambling), Meta recommends setting minimum age to 21 or 25 to create a buffer zone.
+For age-restricted campaigns (alcohol, gambling), advertisers commonly set the minimum age above the legal threshold (for example 21 or 25) to create a buffer zone against estimation error near the boundary.

 Instagram vs Facebook vs Threads — Key Differences